Kendall Montgomery

-Kendall Odell Montgomery (born July 27, 1992) is an American football defensive lineman who is currently a free agent.
+Kendall Odell Montgomery (born July 27, 1992) is an American former football defensive lineman.
 He played college football at Bowling Green State University and attended Monsignor Pace High School in Miami Gardens, Florida.
-He has been a member of the Miami Dolphins, Ottawa Redblacks, Saskatchewan Roughriders and Tampa Bay Storm.
+He has been a member of the Miami Dolphins, Ottawa Redblacks, Saskatchewan Roughriders, and Tampa Bay Storm.

 Early life

 Montgomery attended Monsignor Pace High School.

 College career

 Montgomery played for the Bowling Green Falcons from 2010 to 2014.
 Montgomery played in 50 games and helped the Falcons to 31 wins.
 He played in 44 games during his career, including 6 starts at tight end.

 Professional career

 Miami Dolphins

 Montgomery signed with the Miami Dolphins as an undrafted free agent in May 2015.
 Montgomery played three preseason games for the Dolphins before he was released on August 30, 2015.

 Ottawa Redblacks

 On February 19, 2016, Montgomery signed with the Ottawa Redblacks of the Canadian Football League.
 He was released on June 26, 2016.